Maxine Levesque, PhD

 I developed computational methods to uncover how astrocytes’ physiological responses to changes in their cellular signaling depend on changes in the collective dynamical state of neurons over the course of the sleep-wake cycle—and, how astrocytes’ calcium excitations precede synchronization of coherent neural activity across the brain during the “boot-up” period immediately before the transition to wakefulness.

-Crone Lab @ JHU · 2012–2018
+Crone Lab @ JHU 2012 – 2018

 I studied how information flow in the human brain rapidly changes during movement and speech.

+Dynamic brain information flow in human intracranial EEG.
 Neuroimage (as project lead) · Cerebral Cortex (with Dr. Kiyohide Usami)

+Networks for language and movement.
 Progress in Neurobiology (with Dr. Anna Korzeniewska and many others)

+Tools to connect brain activity to the web.
 Frontiers in Neuroscience (with Dr. Griffin Milsap)

+Language brain-machine interfaces.
 Frontiers in Neuroscience (with Dr. Griffin Milsap)

-I also architected a platform for data collection and personalized ML model training / deployment for a EpiWatch, a biosensor-driven seizure detection app running on Apple Watch.
+I also architected a platform for data collection and personalized ML model training / deployment for EpiWatch, a biosensor-driven seizure detection app running on Apple Watch.

-Hong Lab @ Tsinghua University · 2013
+Hong Lab @ Tsinghua University 2013

 I built an international collaboration, as part of the Tsinghua–Johns Hopkins Joint Institute for Biomedical Engineering Research in Beijing, in order to apply research methods I was developing on dynamic information flow at JHU to human intracranial brain recordings collected at Tsinghua.